Ali Attaie, DDS

 - ASSISTANT CLINICAL PROFESSOR | Pediatrics

-Clinical foci include: early childhood caries, pediatric sedation and management, pain management, pediatric dentofacial trauma, pediatric hospital dentistry and dental surgery, cleft lip and palate, ectodermal dysplasia, pediatric obstructive sleep apnea, interceptive orthodontics, school based oral health, dental treatment of children with developmental delay and special needs, pediatric oral health in medical education and workforce and access to care for pediatric oral health.
+Dr. Attaie's clinical foci include early childhood caries, pediatric sedation and management, pain management, pediatric dentofacial trauma, pediatric hospital dentistry and dental surgery, cleft lip and palate, ectodermal dysplasia, pediatric obstructive sleep apnea, interceptive orthodontics, school based oral health, dental treatment of children with developmental delay and special needs, pediatric oral health in medical education and workforce and access to care for pediatric oral health.

 Residency, Dentistry Pediatric, Lutheran Medical Center